JStumpp/awesome-android/readme.md

 - [Agile Boiler Plate](https://github.com/xresco/Android-Agile-Boiler-Plate) - The boiler plate is based on MVP architecture and it is fully based on Dependency Injection design pattern using Dagger2.
 - [Gradle buildSrcVersions](https://github.com/jmfayard/buildSrcVersions) - A kotlin dsl to simplify dependencies management
 - [Teller](https://github.com/levibostian/Teller-Android/) - Teller facilitates the downloading, saving, and reading of the cached data of your app.
 Keep your user's data fresh and remove those annoying loading screens!
+- [vgo](https://github.com/jzbrooks/vgo) vgo is a tool and Gradle plugin for optimizing vector artwork files (including vector drawables) that helps ensure your vector artwork is represented compactly without compromising quality.

 ## Resources